QuiqUpLTD/simpel/README.md

 Simpel.serialize(a_book, :book)
 ```

+## Limitations
+Each time you change a simpel serializer, you need to restart Rails.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.